btnguyenPersonal/edit/tasks.md

         - show if search is wrong (useful) could make cursor flash red if can't find match
 ## blocked
 ## in progress
+    - I and A
 ## done
+    - syntax highlighting for different types of files
     - figure out deleting the whole file
     - <c-o> <c-i>
     - ctrl w and ctrl backspace